vuejs-tips/v-tag-list/README.md

 ## Usage

-Just bind a array of tags to `v-model` property
+Just bind an array of tags to `v-model` property

 ```html
 <template>